ABOUT His and Her FI Post-

 We also found that money was not everything, but IS connected to EVERYTHING.
 This is why we talk about relationships, mindsets, personal changes AND the top 10 tips to travel for cheap.
 Because it really is all connected- let’s not try to oversimplify the complex human being and our complex lives. (but simplifying your life is okay):)

 You will also find that we love…

-Cooking, family, friends, travel, hiking, camping, nature, meeting good people, good conversation, Feminism, gardening, research, technology, DIY, reading, food, walking our dog and petting our cat.
-It is about the little things and the big ideas.
+Cooking, family, friends, travel, hiking, camping, nature, meeting good people, good conversation, Feminism, gardening, research, technology, DIY, reading, food, walking our dog and petting our cats.

-If any of this resonated with you and you are ready join us on our journey- whether on your own or with a partner (a cat counts too) then get started here and change your lifestyle, money habits and heart.
+If any of this resonated with you – whether on your own or with a partner (a cat counts too) then please sign up for the monthly newsletter and occasional hand typed e-mail.

 Get our Newsletter:

 Her FI (Bethany)

 Bethany’s Features & Freelance Work

 - Freelance Writer for InvestingAnswers